 Development of a biomarker footprint for NAFLD and NASH

-There are no early biomarkers for non-alcoholic fatty liver disease (NAFLD).
+There are no early biomarkers for non-alcoholic fatty liver disease (NAFLD or NASH).
 The goal of this project is to identify biomarkers of early insulin resistance and hepatic steatosis as an alternative to invasive liver biopsies to diagnose or monitor treatment response.

 Mechanistic insights into the metabolic role of Slit2-C in glucose and energy homeostasis

 Activation of brown and beige adipose tissue has emerged as a potential strategy to treat metabolic disease.
 We have previously identified a fragment of a secreted factor called Slit2-C that is secreted from thermogenic adipose tissue (Svensson et al, Cell Metab, 2016).
 Current studies are focusing on characterizing the molecular mechanisms of action by protein therapeutic approaches, as well as identifying the Slit2-C receptor on adipocytes.

 The Svensson Lab is grateful for past and present support from the following sources: